 This post may contain affiliate links.
 Please read my DISCLOSURE for more info.

-Keep scrolling for a video tutorial on how to make these Essential Oil Roller Bottle Recipes for Headaches.
+Keep scrolling for a video tutorial on how to make this Easy DIY Pumpkin Spice Face Mask.

 I love adding matcha into my skincare recipes.
 The aroma smells of a subtle green tea.
 Adding peppermint essential oil into the mix is a match made in heaven!